maruel/landslide/maruel_slides/maruel_git.md

 Finding lost changes
 ====================

 It's easy to delete a branch by error.
-But git is no stupid and doesn't delete information.
+But git is not stupid and doesn't delete information.

 Rebasing is somehow creating a new branch and deleting the old one, if your